-If you have questions or would like additional information on the outpatient therapy exceptions process or targeted medical review, contact firstname.lastname@example.org.
+If you have questions or would like additional information on the outpatient therapy thresholds or targeted medical review, contact email@example.com.

 KX Modifier and Exceptions Process

 As of 2018, the former Medicare therapy caps now are annual thresholds that physical therapists are permitted to exceed when they append claims with the KX modifier for medically necessary services.
-This change from the earlier "hard" therapy caps is the result of the Bipartisan Budget Act of 2018 (BBA of 2018) signed on February 9, 2018, by President Trump.
-The law, through section 50202, provides for Medicare payment for outpatient therapy services including physical therapy (PT), speech-language pathology (SLP), and occupational therapy (OT) services.
+This change from the earlier "hard" therapy caps is the result of the Bipartisan Budget Act of 2018 (BBA of 2018) which provides for Medicare payment for outpatient therapy services including physical therapy (PT), speech-language pathology (SLP), and occupational therapy (OT) services.
 If services exceed the annual threshold amounts, claims must include the KX modifier as confirmation that services are medically necessary as justified by appropriate documentation in the medical record.
-As with the incurred expenses for the old therapy cap amounts, there is one amount for PT and SLP services combined and a separate amount for OT services.
+There is one amount for PT and SLP services combined and a separate amount for OT services.
 This amount is indexed annually by the Medicare Economic Index (MEI).
-For 2019 this KX modifier threshold amount is:
+For 2020 this KX modifier threshold amount is:

-- An automatic exception that applies when patients reach the outpatient therapy threshold for that year; providers must use the KX modifier and document the reasons for the additional services
+- When patients reach the outpatient therapy threshold for that year, you must use the KX modifier and document the reasons for the additional services.

 Using the KX Modifier

-The KX modifier is added to claim lines to indicate that the clinician attests that services at and above the therapy thresholds are medically necessary, and that documentation in the patient's medical record justifies the services.
+Add the KX modifier to claim lines to indicate that you are attesting that services at and above the therapy thresholds are medically necessary, and that documentation in the patient's medical record justifies the services.
 This includes documentation that patients, based on their condition, require continued skilled therapy—ie, therapy beyond the amount payable under the threshold to achieve their prior functional status or maximum expected functional status within a reasonable amount of time.

-No special documentation is submitted to the contractor for the KX modifier exceptions.
-The clinician is responsible for consulting guidance in the Medicare manuals and professional literature to determine if the beneficiary qualifies for the exception.
+You do not need to submit special documentation along with the KX modifier threshold.
+You are responsible for consulting guidance in the Medicare manuals and professional literature to determine if the beneficiary qualifies for the exception.

-Note that while this exception process is "automatic," the clinician's submission is not binding on the Medicare contractor who makes the final determination on whether the claim is payable.
+Note that while this process is "automatic," your submission is not binding on the Medicare contractor, who makes the final determination on whether the claim is payable.

-In making a decision about whether to use the KX modifier, clinicians need to consider, for example, whether services are appropriate to:
+In making a decision about whether to use the KX modifier, consider, for example, whether services are appropriate to:

 Targeted Medical Review Process

 Along with the KX modifier threshold, the BBA of 2018 retains the targeted medical review process that was established in the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
-However, for 2018 through 2028, the targeted medical review threshold is $3,000 for PT and SLP services, and $3,000 for OT services—a reduction from $3,700 in previous years.
+For 2018 through 2028, the targeted medical review threshold is $3,000 for PT and SLP services, and $3,000 for OT services.
 (After 2028, the threshold will be indexed annually by the MEI.)
-The targeted medical review process means that not all claims exceeding the therapy threshold amount are subject to review, as they once were.
+As the name implies, targeted medical review means that not all claims exceeding the therapy threshold amount are subject to review.